abdulkhader07/datapoint_practice/README.md

 --> How to run the server <--
 == python manage.py runserver

+'''diff
+@this are the basic commands which we must have to do when creating a project and runserver is to check that the created project is running or not@
 '''

-***this are the basic commands which we must have to do when creating a project and runserver is to check that the created project is running or not***